Dental Hygiene (BSDH) Baccalaureate Degree Completion Program

 Acceptance to the Program

-To be eligible for acceptance to the Dental Hygiene Baccalaureate Completion program, students must submit an Undergraduate Program Declaration Form when the following is completed:
+To be eligible for acceptance to the Dental Hygiene baccalaureate degree completion program, students must submit an Undergraduate University Admissions Application.
+The following are also required:

 - Official transcript from an accredited dental hygiene program demonstrating successful completion (or letter from program director or dean if within 15 credits of graduation)